Accessible Exam Support—Examination Room

 - Increased anxiety leading to drawing a blank

 If you have a concern that allowing backtracking will strike at the integrity of your curriculum, please engage in a discussion with a Banacos advisor to review the situation.
 Remember, that if you want to deny an accommodation, you must discuss it with a Banacos advisor before doing so.
-(Please refer to pp. 8 and 9 of Guide to Creating Access: Accommodating and Teaching Students with Disabilities.)
+For additional information, please refer to pages 8 and 9 of Guide to Creating Access: Accommodating and Teaching Students with Disabilities.

 For all students, we highly recommend that you allow backtracking.
 Why?
 Well, because of how most have been taught, from an early age, to take exams, problem-solve and learn.
 This usually includes four very important strategies:

 - Marking up the test for various reasons

 - Returning to, correcting, or reviewing responses and test questions.